Duntrune Castle

-Duntrune Castle is located on the north side of Loch Crinan and across from the village of Crinan in Argyll, Scotland.
+Duntrune Castle is located on the north side of Loch Crinan and across from the village of Crinan in Argyll and Bute, west of Scotland.
 It is thought to be the oldest continuously occupied castle on mainland Scotland.
+It was the seat of the Campbells of Duntroon until 1792.
 The castle is a category B listed building.

 History

 It was originally built by the MacDougall clan in the 13th century, along with several other castles in the area, including the MacDougall stronghold of Dunollie Castle near Oban.
-Duntrune Castle was eventually taken by the Clan Campbell.
-In the 17th century the castle was besieged by the rival MacDonalds, under Alasdair Mac Colla.
+Duntrune Castle was eventually taken by the Clan Campbell, becoming the seat of the Campbells of Duntroon.
+In the 17th century, the castle was besieged by the rival MacDonalds, under Alasdair Mac Colla.
 The Campbells sold Duntrune in 1792, to the Malcolms of Poltalloch.
 The castle is now owned by Robin Neill Malcolm, current clan chief of the Clan Malcolm.

-The curtain wall of the castle dates from the 13th century, although the tower house which forms the main part of the castle is of the 17th century.
+The curtain wall of the castle dates from the 13th century, while the tower house, which forms the main part of the castle, dates from the 17th century.
 The castle was renovated in 1954.